Research Interests: Multimedia Forensics, Signal and Image Processing, Machine Learning, Data Analytics, Video Coding

 He is currently an Assistant Professor at the Department of Electrical and Computer Engineering and the Forensic Sciences Cluster, North Carolina State University.
 He was a data scientist at Origin Wireless, Inc., Greenbelt, Maryland.
 He was a Research Assistant with the Media And Security Team (MAST), Department of Electrical and Computer Engineering, University of Maryland, under the supervision of Prof. Min Wu.
 He was a Research Associate/Assistant with the Centre for Signal Processing, Department of Electronic and Information Engineering, Hong Kong Polytechnic University, under the supervision of Prof. Wan-Chi Siu.
 His research interests include multimedia forensics, signal and image processing, machine learning, data analytics, and video coding.

 Dr. Wong was the recipient of multiple scholarships and awards, including Top 4 Student Paper Award, Future Faculty Fellowship, HSBC Scholarship, Hitachi Scholarship, Chinese Government Award for Outstanding Students Abroad, two-year and four-year merit-based full scholarships for M.Phil. and B.Eng. studies, respectively.
-He is members of the IEEE and the APSIPA, and he was the general secretary of the IEEE PolyU Student Branch from 2006 to 2007.
+He is a member of the IEEE and the APSIPA, and he was the general secretary of the IEEE PolyU Student Branch from 2006 to 2007.
 He was involved in organizing the third edition of the IEEE Signal Processing Cup in 2016 on electric network frequency forensics.
-(Click here and here for more information.)
+(Click links 1, 2, and 3 for more information.)